THESIS AND SUBMISSION

 Author contribution statement for co-authored papers

 If your thesis includes your published research and that research was co-authored, you must include, in your thesis, a signed Author Contribution Statement for each of your published research.
-This statement, signed by the corresponding author, confirms what your contributions were to the published research.
+This statement, signed by the corresponding author or your research supervisor, confirms what your contributions were to the published research.
+If you are the corresponding author of the published research, your research supervisor must sign the statement as you cannot sign this for yourself.
 This is your and your supervisor responsibility to ensure the statement(s) is included.
 Without this statement included in the thesis, your thesis cannot be accepted for submission.

 Early submission of a thesis